 Main Content Start

-Help Children with Child Advocacy Studies
+Child Advocacy Studies

 Your First™ Response and Mandated Reporter Training - FIRST™ is comprehensive training that teaches mandated reporters the signs and symptoms of abuse.
-Mandated reporters will learn what steps to take when they suspect child maltreatment: Find a safe location, Identify your concerns, build Rapport with the child, Seek details, and Tell the hotline.
+Mandated reporters will learn what steps to take when they suspect child maltreatment: Find a safe location, identify your concerns, build rapport with the child, seek details, and tell the hotline.

 Empower Me™ - Empower Me™ delivers age appropriate body safety programming to grades K-12.
 Empower Me™ is a train-the-trainer program offered to schools that will allow each school district to offer the course in future years without depending on the training center.
 Communities are best served when the Empower Me™ training is coupled with FIRST ™ to ensure mandated reporters know what to do if a child discloses abuse after participating in the Empower Me™ curriculum.

-Childfirst® Forensic Interview Training - ChildFirst® is an intensive, interactive 5-day course in which students learn the necessary skills to conduct a competent, investigative forensic interview of child abuse victims utilizing the ChildFirst® forensic interviewing protocol.
+Childfirst® Forensic Interview Training - ChildFirst® is an intensive, interactive five-day course in which students learn the necessary skills to conduct a competent, investigative forensic interview of child abuse victims utilizing the ChildFirst® forensic interviewing protocol.
 ChildFirst® forensic interview protocol is an evidence-based, nationally recognized forensic interviewing protocol that takes a holistic approach to child abuse investigations and explores all forms of maltreatment.
 The course combines lecture with demonstration and hands-on experience for the students.

 From Crime Scene to Trial™ - From Crime Scene to Trial™ provides detailed instruction in the investigation of a crime scene and how seemingly unimportant details can become critical at trial.
 This training includes interrogation of child abuse suspects, photographing a crime scene, witness interviews, and a crime scene investigation to be conducted in the "mock house" at the Bentonville Gundersen NCPTC training facilities.